31

 – tolkienfan

-Oct 5, 2011 at 3:55
+Commented Oct 5, 2011 at 3:55

 • @tolkienfan Same here.
 They kill Saruman from the Orthanc in the Extended Edition.
-Oct 16, 2011 at 7:18
+Commented Oct 16, 2011 at 7:18

 • 3

 At the end of Michael Crichton's novel "Jurassic Park", Dr. Ian Malcolm dies.
 In the movie, Dr. Malcolm, played by Jeff Goldblum, does NOT die.
 Crichton then apparently decided that his sequel, "The Lost World", should work as a sequel to both the book and the movie.
 He explained Dr. Malcolm's survival as "It turned out he was just MOSTLY dead", in a blatant rip-off of "The Princess Bride."
-Apr 25, 2013 at 16:48
+Commented Apr 25, 2013 at 16:48

 You must log in to answer this question.